axelvaldez/radical-companies/_posts/rCompanies/PRADERA MEDIA/2022-05-06-RADICAL-MBA.markdown

 ---

 <div style="display: none;">
-/<p>The idea came up during a conversation with Jose Leal and Marcial Quintanar.
+ <p>The idea came up during a conversation with Jose Leal and Marcial Quintanar.
 One thing led to another and we ended up with rough plans for a RADICAL MBA.</p>
 </div>

 <div style="background-color:beige; font-size:larger; font-family:american typewriter, serif; padding:1em; ">